Beach Road in Colombo Sri Lanka

 Train tracks in Sri Lanka near Colombo

 If you had asked me to years ago if I would recommend staying in Colombo, I would’ve told you not to be silly.
-But after this past trip, I’ve absolutely warmed up to Sri Lanka’s capital city and found myself wondering why we didn’t spend more time here.
-You’ll probably be able to visit the top Colombo tourist attractions in under a day, but as I discovered, it actually has a lot more to offer beyond a “top 10 list” of places to visit.
+But I’ve absolutely warmed up to Sri Lanka’s capital city and found myself wondering why we don’t spend more time here.
+You’ll probably be able to visit most of the top Colombo tourist attractions in under a day, but as I discovered, it actually has a lot more to offer beyond a “top 10 list” of places to visit.

 Park Street Mews Colombo Sri Lanka